The H.E.S.S. transients follow-up system: The ToO alert system

 \subsection{Forwarding follow-up candidates}

 The forwarding of follow-up candidates is split into two modes: the prompt-mode forwarding that initiates a fully automatic start of the observations, and the afterglow mode where experts and operators are informed about the upcoming observation opportunity.
-Usage of the prompt mode requires that a flag is set in the science case configuration and that the target sky region is visible (almost) immediately.
+Usage of the prompt mode requires that a flag is set in the science case configuration.

 The prompt mode requires that the observation window starts within a few minutes and continues for at least 5 minutes.
-A fast evaluation of the short-term visibility is carried out to minimise the overhead time to initiate a follow-up.
+A fast evaluation of the short-term visibility is carried out to minimise the time to initiate a follow-up.
 The entire observation window is evaluated only if the visibility criteria are met.
 In prompt mode, the essential scheduling information is collected and sent to the DAQ.
-Once the DAQ has received the information, the operators are notified via a pop-up window and an email is sent to a predefined list of recipients, including the operators.
+Once the DAQ has received the information, the operators are notified via a pop-up window and an E-mail is sent to a predefined list of recipients.

 The afterglow mode alerts the operators with a pop-up window, but no further information is transmitted to the DAQ.
-The operators, experts and other recipients receive an e-mail with all information about the alert and its scheduling.
-The e-mail contains a terminal command that can be used by the operators to insert the target into the observation night schedule prior to the beginning of the night.
-In parallel, they can liaise with experts and PIs to discuss and optimise the transition from the current observations to the target of opportunity observations.
-This mode is used for alerts that can be followed up with delays of up to two days.
+The operators, experts and other recipients receive an E-mail with all information about the alert and its scheduling constraints and instructions.
+Since the ToO Alert System has determined that all criteria for a follow-up are fulfilled, the operators are expected to schedule the observations with the provided information.
+The E-mail contains a terminal command that can be used by the operators to insert the target into the observation schedule prior to the beginning of the night.
+In parallel, they can liaise with experts and PIs to discuss whether observations should indeed be pursued, and if so, fine-tune the timing of the ToO observations.
+The afterglow mode is used for alerts that can be followed up with delays of up to two days.